-A) Management Measures and Standards - In order to control the effects of public use on biophysical resources and experiential aspects of wilderness, park staff adopted visitor-use indicators and measures to be monitored and identified standards:

-- Indicators are distinct and important elements within each quality of wilderness character, which have measurable attributes that can be the focus of wilderness character monitoring.
-These function as categories that have one or more measures within them, and are established and defined in Keeping it Wild (Landres, et.al.
-2008).
-The indicators that are associated with this visitor capacity framework are: - Biophysical resources (as measured by campsite condition and meadow condition under the natural quality) - Remoteness from sights and sounds of people inside the wilderness (as measured by encounter frequency under the solitude or primitive and unconfined type of recreation quality) - Measures are quantifiable aspects of wilderness resources or character; the NPS will periodically monitor measures.
+- A) Management Measures and Standards In order to control the effects of public use on biophysical resources and experiential aspects of wilderness, the parks' staff adopted visitor-use indicators and measures to be monitored and identified standards: - Indicators are distinct and important elements within each quality of wilderness character, which have measurable attributes that can be the focus of wilderness character monitoring.
+These function as categories that have one or more measures within them, and are established and defined in Keeping it Wild (Landres, et al. 2008).
+The indicators that are associated with this visitor capacity framework are: - o Biophysical resources (as measured by campsite condition and meadow condition under the natural quality) - Remoteness from sights and sounds of people inside the wilderness (as measured by encounter frequency under the solitude or primitive and unconfined type of recreation quality) - Measures are quantifiable aspects of wilderness resources or character; the NPS will periodically monitor measures.
 Measures for this visitor capacity framework are: - Weighted Value per Campable Mile (WVCM) for selected monitoring sites (and extrapolated across wilderness); these vary by travel/use zone and alternative.
 Weighted Value per Campable Mile is a metric that considers three factors of a travel subzone: length of shoreline of water courses and lakes; the number of campsites; and the condition class of the campsites.
-The final WVCM number is the result of a formulaic calculation of these three factors (per Cole and Parsons 2013; Parsons and Stohlgren 1987). - Grazing capacities (expressed as stock use nights) reflecting maximum utilization rates for all park meadows open to grazing are presented in appendix D. Utilization rates vary according to meadow type and established management goals for each meadow.
-Grazing capacities (allowable stock use nights) are also adjusted to reflect meadow conditions other than productivity, including susceptibility to erosion (measured as the amount of bare ground as well as observed trampling and streambank impacts). - Number of encounters with individuals per hour on 90% of peak season (quota season) days for selected monitored trail segments (and extrapolated across wilderness) these vary by use/trail class category and by alternative. - Management standards are the minimum acceptable condition of a wilderness resource or an aspect of wilderness character.
-If the standard is exceeded, then specific management actions will be taken to address the situation to ensure that the wilderness resource/character is protected and any deterioration of condition is arrested before there are unacceptable impacts to wilderness resources and experiences.
-One such management action would be adjusting daily trailhead-entry quotas (see table A-3 below).
-Standards have been established at points well before unacceptable impacts are reached to ensure the preservation of wilderness character.
+The final WVCM number is the result of a formulaic calculation of these three factors (per Cole and Parsons 2013; Parsons and Stohlgren 1987).
+[See page A-25 for a more detailed definition of WVCM.] - O Grazing capacities (expressed as stock use nights) reflecting maximum utilization rates for all the parks' meadows open to grazing are presented in appendix D. Utilization rates vary according to meadow type and established management goals for each meadow.
+Grazing capacities (allowable stock use nights) are also adjusted to take into consideration factors that affect a given site's response to grazing, including susceptibility to erosion (measured as the amount of bare ground as well as observed trampling and streambank impacts). - O Number of encounters with individuals per hour on 90% of peak season (quota season) days these vary by use/trail class category and by alternative. - Management standards are the minimum acceptable condition of a wilderness resource or an aspect of wilderness character (based on Manning 2007).
+If the standard is exceeded, then specific management actions will be taken to address the situation to ensure that the wilderness resource/character is protected and any deterioration of condition of wilderness resources and experiences is arrested and controlled.
+One such management action would be adjusting daily trailhead-entry quotas (see table A-3 on page A-15).
+Standards have been established at points that will maintain desired conditions and ensure the preservation of wilderness character.
+An out-of-standard condition does not imply that wilderness character is impaired, but rather that the desired condition identified in the WSP/FEIS is not being fully achieved.
 Standards vary by alternative and by subzone within alternatives.
-These are summarized in table A-4 below.
+These are summarized in table A-4 on page A-26.

 The parks also monitor the conditions of a wide variety of social, natural, and cultural resources.
-These measures inform management decisions about visitor capacity and serve as a source of information about wilderness character conditions, but they do not necessarily have explicit standards that trigger management action (see definitions in chapter 1, and "Appendix C: Wilderness Character Monitoring").
+These measures inform management decisions about visitor capacity and serve as a source of information about wilderness character conditions, but they do not necessarily have explicit standards that trigger management action (see definitions in chapter 1, and "Appendix C: Wilderness Character Monitoring Strategy").
 Measures of wilderness character condition include: